aayush-aryal/ai-stock-picker/README.md

 ### AI-Powered Predictions

-- Top 5 stock predictions using machine learning
+- Top 5 stock predictions using machine learning (XGBoost and Bi-directional LSTM)
 - AI stock assistant for research and analysis of stock news

 ### Trading & Analysis